sweh/ajja/docs/src/api/gocept/jsform.rst

             field is found.
     .. method:: is_object_field(name)

-        Check weather field is an object field.
+        Check whether field is an object field.

         .. note ::
             Object fields are either select boxes or radio lists.